The Honors Major

 Including the two 500-level seminars (and their required supplements, HE521 and HE522), Honors students take eleven courses in the major, including HE442, Literary Theory and Criticism.

 The distribution requirements for the Honors Major in English differ slightly from those for the major in English.
-Students interested in the Honors major should consult the requirements listed below and plan their course of study accordingly.
+Students interested in the Honors major should consult the requirements listed below and plan their course of study accordingly (Honors students may take only one HE course at the 200-level beyond HE242).

 Required Courses for the Honors Major in English (HEGH):